-Rated from 5 lbs with 8″ bottom harness slots, it may not work for all newborns at birth.
+Rated from 5 pounds with 8″ bottom harness slots, it may not work for all newborns at birth.
 The R120 and RXT models come with a head and body insert that is necessary to provide a good fit.
 Diono also sells separately a shorter harness that may be necessary.
 The Radian is a tall seat, and does not allow use of a pool noodle to adjust the angle.
 Generally, the Radian naturally installs at an angle appropriate for a newborn but in some vehicles it may take up a large amount of front to back space or may install too upright for newborns.

-Seats to skip:
+Seats to Skip:

 The safest seat is the one that fits your child, fits your vehicle, and can be used properly every time.
 If you decide to skip the infant seat and move straight to a convertible, we hope this guide will help you narrow down your choices to make a choice that will fit your brand new Little correctly from their very first ride.
-Read reviews of some of the seats listed above on our recommended seat list.
+Read reviews of some of the seats listed above on our recommended car seat list.